WeblateOrg/weblate/docs/config.rst

     How many messages around current one to show during translating.

+.. envvar:: SIMILAR_MESSAGES

+    Number of similar messages to lookup.
+This is not a hard limit, just a number Weblate tries to find if it is possible.

 .. envvar:: SITE_TITLE

     Site title to be used in website and emails as well.